Peximus/Synth/README.md

 # Synth
-a Simple Sine Wave Synth
+a Simple Sine Wave Synth in BETA